boostorg/beast/README.md

 solution and a set of Visual Studio project files using these commands:

 ```
-cd boost   # The directory containing the boost superproject and libraries
+cd boost   # The directory containing the Boost superproject and libraries
 cd libs/beast
 mkdir bin
 cd bin